Nissssssshaa/CodeAlpha_Internship_Tasks/README.md

 ## Project Details

-### 1. Task 1: Web Scraping - Yahoo Finance Historical Data
+### 1. Task 1: Web Scraping - Quotes to Scrape

-**Objective:** "Use Python libraries (BeautifulSoup, Scrapy) or automated tools (Octoparse, ParseHub) to extract data from websites."

 **Description:**
-This project focuses on extracting historical stock data from Yahoo Finance using Python's `requests` and `BeautifulSoup` libraries.
+This project focuses on extracting quotes and author data from `http://quotes.toscrape.com/` using Python's `requests` and `BeautifulSoup` libraries.
 It demonstrates the ability to programmatically access web content, parse HTML, and structure the extracted information into a clean dataset.

 **Key Features:**
-* **Data Extraction:** Fetches historical price and volume data for a specified stock ticker (e.g., AAPL).
+* **Data Extraction:** Fetches quotes and author names from the provided URL.
-* **HTML Parsing:** Utilizes BeautifulSoup to navigate and extract data from complex web page structures.
+* **HTML Parsing:** Utilizes BeautifulSoup to navigate and extract data from the page's HTML structure.
-* **Data Structuring:** Organizes the scraped data into a Pandas DataFrame for further analysis.
+* **Data Structuring:** Organizes the scraped data into a Pandas DataFrame.
-* **Data Persistence:** Saves the extracted data to a CSV file.
+* **Data Persistence:** Saves the extracted data to a CSV file (if implemented in your code).

 **Skills Demonstrated:** Web Scraping, HTTP Requests, HTML Parsing, Data Collection, Data Structuring.